Aminullah Chaudhry: Early life and education

 He took his earlier education in two missionary schools; namely St.Anthonys and St.Placid in Lahore and Chittagong, respectively.
 He then moved on to Government College (GC), Lahore for higher education and got his name marked on the Academic Roll of Honor.
 Prior to Government College, he did his 'A' levels from Aitchison College in Lahore.
-He held an honors degree in physics from Punjab University and LLB from PULC and an LL.M in corporate law from the London School of Economics (LSE), UK.
+He held an honours degree in physics from Punjab University and LLB from PULC and an LL.M in corporate law from the London School of Economics (LSE), UK.

 Career as civil servant

 Aminullah joined Civil Service of Pakistan (CSP) in 1967 and held wide spectrum of secretarial and field appointments.

 He remained Commissioner Faisalabad and Commissioner Lahore division (Punjab Govt.).
 On secretarial positions, he served as Secretary Finance (Punjab Govt.)
 Secretary local government and rural development (Punjab Govt.), Secretary Education (Punjab Govt), Director General (DG) Lahore Development Authority (LDA).
-He also remained Secretary to Prime Minister during 1996-97 in caretaker government.
+He also remained Secretary to Prime Minister during 1996–97 in caretaker government.
 His last appointment was Director General (DG), Civil Aviation Authority (CAA) with Additional charge of the Aviation Division in the Ministry of Defense (MoD), Govt. of Pakistan.
 He was an avid golfer and won the Amateur Golf Championship of Punjab in 1976.

 Aminullah was batchmate of senior bureaucrats; Shahid Hamid, Saeed Mehdi and Afzal Kahut.